neondatabase/website/content/docs/guides/read-replica-guide.md

 enableTableOfContents: true
 ---

 [Read replicas](/docs/introduction/read-replicas) are supported with the [Neon Pro plan](/docs/introduction/pro-plan).
-This guide will lead you through the process of creating and managing read replicas in Neon.
+This guide will lead you through the process of creating and managing read replicas.

 The general methodology of using read replicas to segregate read-only work from your production database operations can be applied to a variety of uses cases, such as: